 We use these photo storage boxes to store garden seeds, along with these labels.
 They are available either a two-pack or a single container.
 There is also a multi-colored option, which would be super cute for color-coding veggie and flower seeds into a corresponding/matching case.

 Note that there are some slightly cheaper options out there, but we love that our seed storage cases are made in the USA and very high quality!
 Some folks have found similar boxes at Michael’s or other craft stores, but reported back that they’re made in China and the clasps or handles are not nearly as durable.
-In contrast, we’ve had ours for many years and haven’t had a single issue.
+In contrast, we’ve had ours for many years and they’re still in pristine condition.

 Each large box contains 16 individual cases inside.
 The 4×6” cases can hold anywhere from 6 to over a dozen seed packages, depending on the size of the seeds.
 Meaning, fewer packets of large seeds like beans will fit in each case compared to something like kale seeds.
 In that case, I simply created two “bean” boxes to fit them all.
 Furthermore, you can separate out sections by season!
 I keep most of our warm season seeds in one case or row, and store seeds for the cooler fall/winter garden in another.
 Speaking of warm and cold…